Let's talk about the best sewing supplies for beginners.

 If you are interested in these "magic pins," you can find them HERE.
 However, the pins that come with these pin cushions work just fine too.
 So don't feel like you need to purchase separate ones.

-Place a couple ruler grips on the bottom like I did to keep your pin cushion from sliding around on your sewing table.
+- Place a couple of ruler grips on the bottom like I did to keep your pin cushion from sliding around on your sewing table.

 I didn't discover sewing clips until much later on in my sewing/quilting journey.
 Once I saw someone using them to bind a quilt I knew that I would never use pins again for binding.